Clickism/ClickSigns/README.md

 - You can't find a certain road sign template you want?
 Make it yourself!
 - The template system is fully modular and client-side through **resourcepacks!**.
 - That means, you can create or install custom resourcepacks to have access to new road sign templates.
 These don't have to be installed on the server, but other players would need to have the same resourcepack installed in order to see them.

+### Licensing
+- This project is licensed under the GPT v3 license.
+- Refer to LICENSE.md for more information.